Francisco Ibáñez

 Martadelo y Filémon, by Francisco Ibàñez

-Francisco Ibáñez Talavera is one of the most popular Spanish comics artists, and best know for his series 'Mortadelo y Filemón'.
+Francisco Ibáñez Talavera is one of the most popular Spanish comic artists, and best known for his series 'Mortadelo y Filemón'.
 After having studied accountancy and a merchant banking, he got a job at the Banco Español de Crédito.
 His true passion was comics however, and he began to draw for the periodicals El Chicolino, La Risa, and Paseo Infantil.
 He was 21 years old when he decided to pursue a professional career in comics and quit his job at the bank.

 Mortandelo, by Francisco Ibàñez